mastraa/COMPFAT/README.rst

 At the moment only xlsx file are available

 Below the widget to delete a story, select the story name set before and click DELETE

+Material Data Page:

+You can choose from all kind of fiber in the top combobox Search button show in the table below the list of material saved with that kind of fiber

+Save Material Button saves the material you choose from ID in the entry box so yopu can choose this mat in the analysis page to produce the output

 Log Monitor: